aronbalog/CoreNavigation/README.md

 ## Getting Started 🚀

-These instructions will help you integrate CoreMapping into your project.
+These instructions will help you integrate CoreNavigation into your project.

 ### Prerequisities